• Skip to primary navigation

 Recipe FAQ

 The variety of apples you choose will slightly change the flavour and level of sweetness of your cake.
-Whether you want a nice and sweet apple or prefer something a little more tangy and crisp, this recipe can be made with so many different types of apples!
+Whether you want a nice and sweet apple or prefer something a little more tart and crisp, this recipe can be made with so many different types of apples!

 You can read more about how to choose the Best Apples for baking here!